BasileBux/custom-text-editor/README.md

 ## TODO

-- Implement config file (store it in a struct)
 - Optimize syntax highlighting with caching (good luck)
 - Optimize positions (text, cursor, ...) with caching (calculations are pretty big atp)
 - Ctrl+backspace deletes whole word or whole space